aaronkyle/social-development/context/social-policy/social-policy_ifc.md

 Included within the ESRP is IFC’s explanation of the terms “Free Prior and Informed Consultation (FPIC)” and “Broad Community Support (BCS)” as part of the requirements for community consultation and Performance Standards and EIR.
 The ESRP also details which projects require FPIC and BCS and the methodology used by IFC to determine client fulfilment of these requirements.

 As noted in the ESRP, both the PS and EIR requirements for FPIC and BCS are applicable to:

-# Any proposed project with significant adverse impacts on affected  communities (i.e., in any project categorized ‘A’ by virtue of its predicted social impacts)<br>
+* Any proposed project with significant adverse impacts on affected  communities (i.e., in any project categorized ‘A’ by virtue of its predicted social impacts)
-# Any proposed project where Indigenous People are directly affected.
+* Any proposed project where Indigenous People are directly affected.
 In such cases, there is an additional obligation for clients to enter into good faith negotiation with IPs as outlined in PS 7.1.

 In order to verify the client’s fulfilment of the Performance Standards and EIR requirements for FPIC and BCS, the IFC has developed a documenting matrix.
 Essentially the matrix is designed to answer these two questions:

-# Has the client conducted free, prior and informed consultation regarding the investment project, and enabled the informed participation of affected communities?<br>
+* Has the client conducted free, prior and informed consultation regarding the investment project, and enabled the informed participation of affected communities?
-#What  is the level of support and dissent related to the project among the affected communities for the investment project?
+* What  is the level of support and dissent related to the project among the affected communities for the investment project?

 Based upon the answers to these questions, IFC classifies the quality of its client’s consultation efforts and the projects conformance with the Performance Standards, the Extractive Industry Review, and IFC’s overall commitment to socially and environmentally sustainable development.